For questions or information, please contact:

 Junior Faculty Seminar Series: Best Practices to Improve Student Learning

-Wed, Mar.
-29, 2017 Session 6: Active Teaching = Active Learning: Strategies for Deep Learning and Retention
+Wed, Sept.
+27, 2017 Session 2: Active Teaching à Active Learning: Strategies for Deep Learning and Retention

-Wed, Apr.
-12, 2017 Session 7: Enabling Students to Think Critically and Problem-Solve
+Wed, Oct.
+11, 2017 Session 4: Supporting Our Students to Think Critically and Problem-Solve Creatively

 The CITL Teaching Certificate Program is designed to meet the professional development needs and interests of all teachers—faculty, academic professionals, and graduate students—at the University of Illinois at Urbana-Champaign.
 Which certificate is right for you?